 Consequently, the Jacksons reported no cotton production at all in 1870 and 1880.
 Livestock and grain output were greatly reduced.
 Additionally, they only produced 500 pounds of butter in 1870, half that of 1850.

 Alfred Jackson, a former slave who remained at The Hermitage as a tenant farmer, produced one bale of cotton in 1870 and two bales in 1880.
 Most of his 40 acres were devoted to subsistence farming for his family.

 When the Tennessee Confederate Soldiers’ Home was established The Hermitage in 1889, able-bodied residents assisted in farming the land in order to supply food for the home.
 When the Soldiers’ Home closed in 1933, the Ladies’ Hermitage Association hired workers to farm the land in order to help support the museum.
 A small farming and cattle breeding operation has continued at The Hermitage today.

 Today, The Hermitage is still a functional farm.
 One can even still pick cotton during season.
 Come explore over 1,100 acres of land, featuring a refurbished nature trail, a modern farming operation (growing corn, wheat, and soybeans in rotation) and hundreds of flowers in The Hermitage Garden.

-In addition to the mansion tour, visitors are welcome to picnic on the lawns underneath the trees or enjoy a 19th century-style wagon ride through the property.
+In addition to the mansion tour, visitors are welcome explore Andrew Jackson’s farm or enjoy a 19th century-style wagon ride through the property.

 Take a relaxing stroll across the grounds or a glimpse into history in your afternoon retreat to The Hermitage.Tour the farm